mkoseoglu091/Maya-Python-Tools/README.md

 #### 3. Animation Tweener
 This tool is used to tween keyframes in Maya to create gradual motion.
 Simply select a frame between two keyframes, run the ReusableUI scripts TweenerUI class, which will open a window where the user can use the slider to input a value from 1 to 100 in order to tween the animation.

+#### 4. Controller Library
+This tool is a UI component that lets users save selected components or the entire scene, shows the saved components, and lets the users import previously saved components into the scene.